-In December 2004, the Financial Accounting Standards Board ("FASB") issued SFAS No. 123 (revised 2004), "Share-Based Payment" ("SFAS 123R"), which replaces SFAS No. 123 and supercedes APB Opinion No. 25.
+In December 2004, the FASB issued SFAS No. 123 (revised 2004), "Share-Based Payment" ("SFAS 123R"), which replaces SFAS No. 123 and supercedes APB Opinion No. 25.
 SFAS 123R requires all share-based payments to employees, including grants of employee stock options, to be recognized in the financial statements based on their fair values.
-The proforma disclosures previously permitted under SFAS 123 will no longer be an alternative to financial statement recognition.
+The pro-forma disclosures previously permitted under SFAS 123 will no longer be an alternative to financial statement recognition.
 In April 2005, the Securities and Exchange Commission delayed the effective date of SFAS 123R for public companies to annual, rather than interim, periods that begin after June 15, 2005.
 Accordingly, the Company is not required, and does not expect, to adopt SFAS 123R until October 1, 2005.
 Under SFAS 123R, the Company must determine the appropriate fair value model to be used for valuing share-based payments, the amortization method for compensation cost and the transition method to be used at the date of adoption.
 The transition methods include prospective and retroactive adoption alternatives.
-The Company is evaluating the requirements of SFAS 123R and has not yet determined the method of adoption.
-The Company expects the effect of adopting SFAS 123R will result in amounts that do not differ materially from the current pro forma disclosures under SFAS 123.